-If an accusation seems likely, the Major Superior will forward the reported case to the Provincial or District Child Protection Commission, which will conduct the preliminary investigation.
+If an accusation or allegation seems likely, the Major Superior forwards the reported case to the Provincial or District Child Protection Commission, which carries out a preliminary investigation.

 Before launching the investigation, the members of the Child Protection Commission agree on the methodology they intend to use.
-As an indication, here is a proposed roadmap:
+The following is a suggested roadmap:

-1- People to meet as far as possible:
+1- The Persons to meet, in as much as it will be possible:

-- The person who made the report in order to gather as much information as possible about the reported abuse. - People who live in the entourage of the person in question (work colleagues, community colleagues, students in their class, etc.) - The alleged victim (if he is a minor or a vulnerable person, meeting in the presence of a parent or of his legal guardian) - The judge or the prosecutor if the case is already referred to justice. - Any other person likely to provide relevant information.
+- The person who made the report in order to gather as much information as possible about the reported case of abuse. - People who live in the respondent's entourage (work colleagues, community colleagues, pupils or students in the respondent's class, etc.). - The alleged victim (in the case of a minor or vulnerable person, in the presence of the parent or the legal guardian). - The judge or prosecutor if the case has already been referred to the courts. - Any other person likely to be able to provide relevant information.